Biology AMP

 Comprehensive Examination

-Students take Proposal Writing the spring semester of their final undergraduate semester during which they prepare a written research proposal.
-The comprehensive exam evaluates the written proposal and has 2 oral parts.
+Thesis-based students take Scientific Writing in Life Sciences (BIOL 6015) the spring semester of their first year (dually enrolled year) during which they prepare a written research proposal.
+The comprehensive exam evaluates the written proposal and has two oral parts.
 The first oral part is a defense of the written proposal.
-The second oral part evaluates the student's understanding of the broad range of concepts in the student's discipline.
+The second oral part evaluates the student’s understanding of the broad range of concepts in the student's discipline.
+The comprehensive examination takes place between their May undergraduate graduation date and the end of September of the first semester of the of their third semester.

 Requirements for Advancement to Candidacy for the Degree of Master of Science